If you follow the right formula to get backlinks, you can massively improve your website's rankings and authority.

 This will give you an overview of what types of backlinks a site is getting, as well as a full list of them.

 Now, filter the URL column by the word “resource.”
 This will provide a list of pages that link to your competitor and contain the word “resource” in the title or URL:

 In other words, it’s a list of resource pages that already link to a site in your industry (your competitor).

 This means there’s a good chance they’ll be willing to link to your site, too.

 Review the results to see if there’s a page on your site that would be a good addition to one of these resource pages.
 Or, if you don’t have a relevant page currently, you can always create one.

 Your last step is to go through the resource pages and either submit your resource via their forms or contact the site owners directly.

-3. Broken Link Building
+3. Find Broken Links

 Broken link building is the process of finding broken links on pages within your niche and reaching out to webmasters with resources of your own to replace them with.